SelamHemanth/Code-Hub/C_Basics/strings/README.md

 // return 1 if the given string is a palindrome, return 0 if it is not a palindrome

 14) int strchr( char str[], char ch)
 // search the character ch ,in string str , whenever the first matching occurs, return the matching index.

+15) Write a program to replace a given character by another character in a string.